Drizzle Studio vs Prisma Studio vs DbGate

 npm install -g dbgate

-# Or use the desktop app (Mac/Windows/Linux):
+# Or download the desktop app (Mac/Windows/Linux):

-# Download from dbgate.org
+# Available at dbgate.org

 # CLI launch: